 We have comprehensive reviews of many of these devices for you to read too, including the EasyPress 2 and EasyPress Mini.
 Other entries in my list have been included because of my hands-on experience and knowledge of this specialist craft area.
 Read our guide to how we test craft and sewing machines to find out more.
 Now, scroll down and find yourself a new fun craft gadget.

-The best heat press machine: US
+The best heat press machines available now

 With fully adjustable temperatures up to 180°C and a timer that counts down automatically, you can be confident that your results will be consistent.
 Results will last wash after wash, and you'll find that if there are any issues you can easily re-press adhesives for a few seconds to extend their wear time.

 The Cricut EasyPress 2 has since been superseded by the Cricut EasyPress 3 (above), which means if you're after a bargain now is the time.
 The RRP is generally $10 / £10 less than the new machine but you can regularly find deals on the EasyPress 2 that have up to 50% off, which is why, along with it being an excellent heat press machine, the EasyPress is ranked No.2 on my list.

 If you want the best heat press machine for smaller tasks, take a look at the Cricut EasyPress Mini.
 It has a very small heat press area: 8.2 x 4.8 cm, which makes it perfect for hats or badges.
 While it's more limited than some of the larger heat press machines in this guide, there's no denying that the Cricut EasyPress Mini is sweet and easy to take on the go.